 Fighting Childhood Hunger

-Samaritan Community Center (SCC) packs and distributes 6,000 SnackPacks each week to 165 schools in four counties throughout NWA during the regular school year.
-Our purpose in distributing snackpacks is to provide some weekend food for children who are food insecure.
-26,000 children suffer from food insecurity in NWA, and currently we have enough funding to serve around one in five of these children.
+Samaritan Community Center (SCC) packs and distributes 6,000 snackpacks each week to 170 schools in four counties throughout Northwest Arkansas during the regular school year.
+Our purpose in distributing snackpacks is to provide some weekend food for children who are at-risk for food insecurity.

-The SnackPacks for Kids program is largely donation driven and we have developed “Give Pack” events for the purpose of raising additional funds and to enhance the experience of community involvement towards solving the problem of food insecurity.
-GivePack events combine the acts of giving food and packing snackpacks and these events can even be hosted at your location.
+The SnackPacks for Kids program is largely donation driven and we have developed “SnackPacks+” events for the purpose of raising additional funds and to enhance the experience of community involvement towards solving the problem of food insecurity.
+SnackPacks+ events combine the acts of giving food and packing SnackPacks.

 HOW TO HELP